zetavg/chromium-website/site/chromium-os/developer-library/guides/testing/autotest-developer-faq/index.md

 ```

 then this section is for you.
 It explains a little more of the detail of how the
-dependencies are transfered from server (your workstation) to the client
+dependencies are transferred from server (your workstation) to the client
 (target).
 When you call self.job.install_pkg(dep, 'dep', self.dep_dir), it causes the
 autotest client to install the dependency.
 In this case the client will end up